ShprAlex/SproutLife/README.md

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
 Paradoxically, it turns out that greater reproductive ability and longer lifespan do not always help an organism and its descendants to thrive.

-We can encourage bigger, more complex organisms to dominate over smaller organisms.
-In this way we create an open ended problem for evolution to solve.
+The evolution we create is open ended.
+We can encourage bigger, more complex organisms to dominate over smaller ones.
 It’s exciting because there is no limit to how complex the evolved organisms can get.

 ![Sprout Life](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SproutLife_2016-01-27.gif)